The Gift of Reading

-To read a recent article on Books for Boys and its partner program FLY, click here: “How Books Transformed the Culture at Children’s Village.”
+Read an article on Books for Boys and its partner program, FLY: “How Books Transformed the Culture at Children’s Village.”

 Our partner program in the school, FLY (Foundations for Literate Youth), is an intensive reading-intervention program closely tailored to the individual child in which adult volunteers work one-on-one with students and provide appropriate books for a given child’s reading level.

-Open Door has also sponsored literacy programming such as readings, poetry and writing workshops, and trips to poetry slams and book fairs.
+Open Door has also sponsored readings, poetry and writing workshops, trips to poetry slams and book fairs, and other literacy programming.
 The Visiting Author series has brought writers such as Walter Dean Myers, Felicia Pride, James Patterson, and Nikki Grimes to Children’s Village, as well as a storyteller and a cartoonist.

 We know reading has the power to transport and comfort children.
 With the indispensable help of volunteers, our program tries to engage all of the boys on campus, even the most discouraged readers, by giving them access to books and a caring network of adults and reading mentors.

-Pam Allyn, a literacy expert, who has worked with both the Children’s Village and its campus school Greenburgh Eleven for many years, founded the Open Door program.
-To read more about her work, seewww.amherst.edu/magazine/issues/03summer/bookbalm
+Pam Allyn, a literacy expert who has worked with both the Children’s Village and its campus school Greenburgh Eleven for many years, founded the Open Door program.
+To read more about her work, see Book Balm.

 Poems by Teens